niklak/dom_query_by_example/src/supported-css-pseudo-classes.md

 `:has-text` – checks whether one of children nodes has specific text.

 `:contains` – checks whether the combined text of all child nodes contains specific text.

+`:only-text` - checks whether the element contains only a single text node, with no other child nodes.